This post was most recently updated on September 7th, 2021.2 min read.

 This article explains a quick solution to a pretty common problem with Azure DevOps.
 Namely – random and annoying 404 (or sometimes 401) errors when trying to access your dear team projects.

 Ok, so this is a pretty easy one.
-Below, you’ve got 2 options: either a super-simple 1-step solution, or standard-simple 5-step solution.
+Below, you’ve got 2 options: either a super-simple 1-step solution or a standard-simple 5-step solution.

 Time needed: 5 minutes.